somedeveloper00/DotsSample/README - Copy.md

 > There are many debates about whether or not ECS is superior to OOP, or if videogames even *need* to worry that much about CPU optimizations when the bottleneck is usually the GPU.

 ## Installation
-Install the packages `Entities` for DOTS's core and `Entities Graphics` for various useful in-editor tools.
+Install the packages `Entities` for DOTS' core and `Entities Graphics` for various useful in-editor tools.
 Make sure you're using Unity 2022 LTS or later because that's when it became production-ready.
+As of now, DOTS' renderer is only available for URP and HDRP version 9.0.0 and above, so make sure you're using one of those.

 ## Move Around
 For starters, let's make a cube that moves forward-backwards and rotates left-right, like the old Resident Evil games used to do.